Please view all public health measures on our COVID-19 Information page.

 When on the water take the proper boating and lake safety measures so everyone can have fun.

-Physical distancing and washing your hands or using hand sanitizer is one of the easiest ways to keep yourself and those around you safe and comfortable.
-Continue to stay 2 metres (6 feet) away from others when you are able.
+Physical distancing and washing your hands or using hand sanitizer are one of the easiest ways to keep yourself and those around you safe and comfortable.
+Respect other people's space and where possible stay 2 metres (6 feet) away from others.

-It may take time for businesses to get back to fully normal operation levels, in addition, the summer season is anticipated to be busy.
+It may take time for businesses to get back to fully normal operation levels.
 In order to have the best time in Kelowna, make sure you follow these 3 steps before and during your time in Kelowna: